 The Detroit Red Wings currently partner with Children’s Hospital of Michigan with our annual holiday visit to lift the spirits of kids with serious medical conditions.
 During the visit, the entire team splits up into five groups of players in order to visit every single ward in the hospital.

 Other Unique Opportunities Granted to Fans

-In addition to partnering with the Make-A-Wish Foundation and Children's Hospital of Michigan, the Detroit Red Wings' Community Relations Department also fulfills requests from fans, who are going through a difficult time whether it's a fan with cancer or a wounded soldier who just returned from serving overseas.
-The Wings will grant unique opportunities to these fans whether it's a practice visit, meet and greet, zamboni ride, etc. on a case-by-case basis.
+In addition to partnering with the Make-A-Wish Michigan and Children's Hospital of Michigan, the Detroit Red Wings' Community Relations Department also fulfills requests from fans, who are going through a difficult time whether it's a fan with cancer or a wounded soldier who just returned from serving overseas.
+The Wings will grant unique opportunities to these fans whether it's a practice visit, meet and greet, Zamboni ride, etc. on a case-by-case basis.

 “I wanted to personally thank you for the special night that you set up for Ty last Friday.
 Besides the fact that the game was on in a shootout, the meet and greet was amazing.
 The locker room, seeing the players -- everyone was so generous.
 Ty actually got 5 signatures!
 The whole event as a once-in-a-lifetime event for Ty and actually all of us."

 “I can't thank you enough for all that you did for the Johnson family [name changed].
 They really were speechless.
 All they could say is thank you, thank you.
 They just couldn't say enough to express their appreciation.
 I have told everyone I have seen this weekend how wonderful the Red Wings are and how supporting they are to their fans.
 I will be a lifelong fan of the Wings."

 “Thank you so very much for this morning’s visit.
 Ryan is beaming ear to ear!
 This was just what the doctor ordered and will really make a difference in his ongoing recovery…The players don’t know how big this is for us mere mortals, but they have made a big difference in the life of one recovering firefighter.”